taylor-curran/prefect-pacc-2024/2_deployments_workpools_workers/README.md

     python my_flow.py
     ```

-### 4. Find your deployment in the UI and run it using the quick run button.
+### 4. Find your deployment in the UI and run it using the quick run button at the top right.
 ![Alt text](quick_run_button.png)

-Or run the deployment from the CLI
+Alternatively, you can run the deployment from the CLI
 ```bash
 prefect deployment run 'my_flow/my-deployment'
 ```